 The reference intervals come from an ongoing clinical trial, the RETeval All Comers Trial (REACT), sponsored by LKC Technologies.
 (More on ClinicalTrials.gov) The study was conducted in five locations in three states utilizing an IRB approved protocol.
 All subjects completed informed consent forms.

-The latest 2.8.0 firmware release on the RETeval device includes reference intervals for most photopic tests, please refer to the user manual more details.
-Current customers can download the latest release here.
+Firmware version 2.8.0 and higher on the RETeval device includes reference intervals for most photopic tests, please refer to the user manual more details.
+Contact customer support for download information.

 Note that the manual states that LKC Sensor Strip skin electrodes must be used to show the reference intervals, and electrode type “Sensor Strip” must be selected at the start of the test.